JawjaGrl/JawjaGrl/README.md

 fun_case = 'that ignites them'
 print(game_dev, gameCase, fun_case)

-Best first class project with 'print/input/variable':
+-Best first class projects with 'print/input/variable':

 print('Hi,  what is your name?  ')
 name = input()
 print('Hi,', name + "it's great to meet you! ")

--or you could order a pizza and add the ingredients in a print() function p = 'pepperoni' c = 'cheese' z = 'pizza'
+-Or you could order a pizza and add the ingredients(variables) in a print() function

+p = 'pepperoni'
+c = 'cheese'
+z = 'pizza'